 Smart windows for energy saving

 Idea: When exposed to light, certain semi‐conducting materials, the so called photocatalysts, trigger or accelerate chemical reactions, resulting in a decomposition of organic molecules as well as antibacterial and antifouling action.
-Due to their large surface area, their energy band gap and other appropriate physical properties, nanosized catalyst show a significantly enhanced reactivity compared to larger particles or bulk material.
-CEMATEP team is working on the development of novel photocatalysts, with properties and functionality targeting particular applications like photocatalytic cement, filters for air-conditioning systems and antifouling coatings for nets used in fish farming.
+Due to their large surface area, their energy band gap and other appropriate physical properties, nanosized catalysts show a significantly enhanced reactivity compared to larger particles or bulk material.
+CEMATEP team is working on the development of novel photocatalysts, with properties and functionality targeting particular applications like photocatalytic cements and coatings, filters for air-conditioning systems and antifouling coatings for nets used in fish farming.